Home / Expertise / Dispute resolution / Mediation & arbitration

 Adjudication

 Adjudication is a quick and relatively inexpensive way of resolving disputes, particularly those that arise on most construction contracts.
 Adjudication enforcement is the process whereby the successful party in an adjudication applies to the court to obtain a court order validating the adjudicator’s decision.
-This is also a quick and relatively inexpensive process, and often results in payment being made or at least gives the successful party a judgment debt that can be enforced against the debtor.

 It is a fast-track procedure, often based on written submissions, and the meeting and hearing can be held either face to face or virtually.